EMC China Lab

 EMC conducted and radiated emissions testing ensures that electromagnetic interference (EMI) between your product and the external environment via power lines remains within controllable limits.
 This prevents device malfunctions and communication disruptions.

-By identifying and correcting EMI issues, products can successfully obtain mandatory or voluntary certifications such as CCC, CE, and FCC, reducing the risk of post-market recalls and customer complaints.
+By identifying and correcting EMI issues, products can successfULly obtain mandatory or voluntary certifications such as CCC, CE, and FCC, reducing the risk of post-market recalls and customer complaints.

 Products Requiring emc testing